Ultra Running/Injuries

 • Cramps not responding to stretching

-• Associated weakness or numbness
+• Associated muscle weakness or numbness (nerve or vascular involvement)

 When to Seek Professional Care